markmark206/react-button/README.md

  * href: String - a href to navigate to when the button is clicked.
 Defaults to ''
  * align: String - where to align content inside button.
 Valid values are 'left', 'center', 'right'
  * 'block': Boolean - by default buttons are rendered with display `inline-flex`.
 Specify `block: true` if you want to use `display: flex` (or use style.display: 'flex').
+ * onStyleReady: Function - called after the style object is fully constructed
+ * onThemeStyleReady: Function - called after the theme styles have been applied to the style object (before `onStyleReady`)

 ## Contributing